sinanbekar/turborepo-terraform-cdk-aws-vercel/README.md

-# Turborepo starter with pnpm
+# Turborepo example Terraform CDK infrastructure with AWS and Vercel deployments

 This is an official starter turborepo.